RenewLog in

 Created on Feb 22, 2023

-Born Mary Jane Rathbun, “Brownie Mary” was one of the most significant figures in the San Francisco cannabis scene in the 80s and 90s.
+Mary Jane Rathbun, or “Brownie Mary,” was one of the most significant figures in the San Francisco cannabis scene in the 1980s and 1990s.

-She lobbied for legalization and was instrumental in passing Proposition 215, which made California the first state to legalize medical marijuana in 1996.
-This set off a chain reaction across the country for medical marijuana legislation.
+She lobbied for legalization and was instrumental in passing Proposition 215 in 1996, which made California the first state to legalize medical marijuana.
+This set off a chain reaction across the United States for medical marijuana legislation.

-While most grandparents are known for amazing cooking and caring for their grandkids, for Brownie Mary, it was a whole community that she adopted and cared for.
-Armed with a special recipe for cannabis-infused brownies (thus the nickname) and a compassionate heart, Brownie Mary emerged as one of the most impactful figures in the medical marijuana world.
+While most grandparents care for their grandkids, Brownie Mary cared for an entire community of people seeking cannabis.
+Armed with a special recipe for cannabis-infused brownies (thus her nickname) and a compassionate heart, Brownie Mary emerged as one of the most impactful figures in the history of medical marijuana.

 Brownie Mary’s actions generated interest in the medical community, ultimately motivating researchers to examine the therapeutic potential of cannabis.